Maximum Power Transfer Theorem Proof and Example

 Now we should proceed with the analytical proof of the above claim, as it is the local maxima of the graph if you are familiar with calculus.
 Suppose the following diagram, where voltage V and internal resistance of source Ri are fixed and load resistance R is variable.
 We are going to find the load resistance such that maximum power is dissipated in the load.
 The current flowing in the circuit is:

-Power dissipated in the load resistor R, is P$_{L}$, calculate as follow:
+The power dissipated in the load resistor R, is PL, calculated as follows:

-To find the maximum power dissipation in load, we have to minimize the denominator term in the above equation, which is a quadratic equation in variable R and contain only one global minima.
-If you are familiar with calculus, to compute that minima, we have to take the derivative with the respect that variable and put it equal to zero.
+To find the maximum power dissipation in load, we have to minimize the denominator term in the above equation, which is a quadratic equation in variable R and contains only one global minimum.
+If you are familiar with calculus, to compute that minimum, we have to take the derivative for that variable and put it equal to zero.

-We know that practical it is not possible to have a resistor of negative values, so the above equation becomes:
+We know that practically it is not possible to have a resistor of negative values, so the above equation becomes:

 Hence we have proved the load resistor R should be the same as the source internal resistor Ri to have maximum power dissipation in load.